-Hannover Medical School (MHH), one of Germany’s leading medical schools, was the first to establish a structured and accredited interdisciplinary MD/PhD programme in Germany in 2000.
-We started off with eight PhD students and were supported by the DAAD PHD programme from 2002 to 2007.
-Just three years later, the MHH founded Hannover Biomedical Research School (HBRS) as an “umbrella organisation” for existing and future structured postgraduate programmes.
-HBRS currently comprises five international PhD programmes – Molecular Medicine (since 2000), Infection Biology and DEWIN (since 2003/ 2010), Regenerative Sciences (from the Excellence Cluster “REBIRTH” in 2007), Auditory Sciences (from the Excellence Cluster “Hearing4all” in 2013), and Epidemiology (since 2013).
+In 2003, the MHH founded Hannover Biomedical Research School (HBRS) as an “umbrella organisation” for existing and future structured postgraduate programmes.
+HBRS currently comprises five international PhD programmes – Molecular Medicine (since 2000), Infection Biology and DEWIN (since 2003/2010), Regenerative Sciences (from the Excellence Cluster “REBIRTH” in 2007), Auditory Sciences (from the Excellence Cluster “Hearing4all” in 2013), and Epidemiology (since 2013).

 In addition, we offer three Master's programmes (Biochemistry, Biomedicine, and Infection Biology – AMIBA).
 A structured doctoral programme for medical students (StrucMed) was also successfully established in 2005, while a second “Clinical StrucMed” was started in 2015 with support of Else-Kröner Fresenius Foundation.

-We provide fully-funded studentships or employee positions for the three-year PhD programmes.
+Our offer: We provide fully-funded studentships or employee positions for the three-year PhD programmes.
 In all programmes, the focus is placed on individual research projects, complemented by programme-specific seminars as well as an individualised curriculum comprising lab and soft-skill courses, congresses, symposia, and summer schools.
-Communication and the teaching language throughout HBRS is in English.
-Upon graduation, students are awarded a PhD – life and natural scientists may alternatively choose a Dr rer nat.
+Communication and the teaching language is in English.
+Upon graduation, students are awarded a PhD.
+Alternatively, life scientists and natural scientists may choose a Dr rer nat.

 Leibniz University of Hannover